cesar-rgon/desktop-app-installer/README.md

   # ...
   ```
   Considerations:
-  * The filename must be identically (case-sensitive) to the related application package defined in [applicationList](./etc/applicationList) file.
+  * The filename must be identically (case-sensitive) to the related application package defined in [applicationList][applicationList] file.

 2. Add parameters at the end of the file with the syntax indicated in template file to skip EULA questions during installation proccess.